 The main contact points for visiting and incoming scientists are the secretaries or team assistants of the hosting research groups.
-They will assist with matters such as visa, travel and accomodation.
-Tanja Macke manages the accomodation available to visitors and incoming scientists.
+They will assist with matters such as visa, travel and accommodation.
+Tanja Macke manages the accommodation available to visitors and incoming scientists.
 She is also available to assist incoming IMPRS students with their paperwork with German authorities.
 At the same time, staff members of the administration concerned with human resources will make sure that all necessary contract- or stipend-related issues are covered.

 Note For IMPRS PhD candidates: In addition to the items on the checklist above, you will need to bring your academic degree certificates and transcripts (original documents - in particular your Master's degree), possibly along with certified translations into English or German.

 Note If you need a visa, you must apply for it in the German embassy in your home country.
 For this purpose, you will receive a formal letter of invitation by the institute.

 Note Health insurance is compulsory.
 Stipend holders should make sure to obtain their copy of the leaflet "Notice to Grantees - Health insurance, accident insurance and third party liability insurance regulations" for further information well before their arrival.
 Stipend holders will be required to submit proof of adequate health insurance within two weeks of the start of their stipend.

 Note If you fall into the 'EU citizen - extended stay' category described in the link above, please remember to request Form E106 or S1 from your domestic health insurance provider before leaving your home country and bring it with you!

 Note The above group health insurance policy will only include pre-existing conditions if the application is submitted within six weeks after entry into Germany, otherwise pre-existing conditions are excluded!